WalletHub, Financial Company

 Is It Worth It to Transfer Marriott Points to Southwest?

-Marriott points are worth about 0.8 cents each when you use them for hotel stays, so 3,000 points get you around $24 in bookings.
-But if you transfer those 3,000 points to Southwest, you'll only get 1,000 Rapid Rewards points, worth about $14.20 - meaning you're losing $9.8.
-As a result, transferring points to Southwest usually results in a loss of value.
+Marriott points are worth about 0.79 cents each when redeemed for hotel stays, meaning 3,000 points are worth roughly $23.7.
+However, transferring 3,000 points to Southwest, yields just 1,000 Rapid Rewards points, worth about $12.10, resulting in a loss of $9.7.

-If you want to learn more, check out WalletHub’s detailed review of the Marriott Bonvoy program.
+If you want to learn more, check out WalletHub’s detailed review of the Marriott Bonvoy program

 People also ask